 To obtain information and application forms for admission to graduate study in organ, contact the following university offices:

 One Bear Place, #97264

 One Bear Place, #97408

 Graduate Audition Requirements

-An audition program, at least 30 minutes in duration, of memorized solo repertoire from three style periods is required for admission in Performance.
-Pedagogy and Church Music applicants should prepare a similar program of at least 20 minutes.
-The audition for Collaborative Piano applicants will consist of at least 10 minutes of memorized solo repertoire and a collaborative repertoire component.
+An audition program, at least 30 minutes in duration, of solo repertoire from three style periods is required for admission in Performance.
+Church Music applicants should prepare a similar program of at least 20 minutes.
 Auditions in person are recommended but not required.

-Admission to the Advanced Performers Certificate program requires a live audition consisting of 60 minutes of solo repertoire representing the 18th, 19th, and 20th centuries and including at least two major works and two virtuoso etudes from the literature.
+Admission to the Advanced Performers Certificate program requires a live audition consisting of 60 minutes of solo repertoire representing the 18th, 19th, and 20th centuries and including at least two major works.
 The option of a videotaped performance may be approved when distance to the audition would be a hardship.
 When the audition is by tape, the student must present a live audition before a designated faculty committee during the first semester of residence in order to be fully accepted into the program.